by Ran Nir

 #3 Helps to prevent depression

 Numerous studies have linked coffee with lower rates of depression in both men and women.
 Results found that heavy coffee drinkers had the lowest risk of getting depression [3].
-Whilst researchers aren’t certain how coffee curbs depression, it is thought to be to do with the fact that caffeine activates neurotransmitters in the brain, which are responsible for controlling mood.
+Whilst researchers aren’t sure how coffee curbs depression, it is thought to have to do with the fact that caffeine activates neurotransmitters in the brain, which are responsible for controlling mood.

 Coffee consumption has been linked to lowering the risk of liver cancer and cirrhosis, particularly alcoholic cirrhosis.
-A study found in the Archives of Internal Medicine [4] showed there was a correlation between increased coffee consumption and decreased risk of cirrhosis.
+A study in the Archives of Internal Medicine [4] showed a correlation between increased coffee consumption and decreased risk of cirrhosis.

-According to a number of studies, men who drink coffee could be at a lower risk of developing aggressive prostate cancer.
-Research from the Harvard School of Public Health has also suggested that drinking four or more cups of coffee on a daily basis will decrease the risk of endometrial cancer in women by up to 25% [5].
+According to several studies, men who drink coffee could be at a lower risk of developing aggressive prostate cancer.
+Research from the Harvard School of Public Health has also suggested that drinking four or more cups of coffee daily will decrease the risk of endometrial cancer in women by up to 25% [5].
 In addition to this, researchers have found a link between regular coffee drinking and lower rates of liver, colon, breast, and rectal cancers.
-Again, it is thought that it is related to the antioxidants found in coffee.
+Again, it is thought to be related to the antioxidants in coffee.

 #6 Good for the brain

-Coffee is said to provide a temporary boost of brain activity and gives you a short-term memory boost.
-In addition to this, studies have suggested that it could also help to prevent cognitive decline, associated with diseases like Alzheimer’s and Dementia.
+Coffee is said to temporarily boost brain activity and give short-term memory boosts.
+Studies have also suggested that it could help prevent cognitive decline associated with diseases like Alzheimer’s and Dementia.

 #7 Lessens the risk of Type 2 Diabetes

-A number of different research projects have suggested that there is a link between coffee drinking and a reduced risk of Type 2 Diabetes.
+A number of different research projects have suggested that coffee drinking is linked to a reduced risk of Type 2 Diabetes.
 In 2009, a study found that the risk of developing Type 2 Diabetes dropped by 7% for each daily cup of coffee [7].
 Other studies have found that heavy coffee drinkers (those who consume more than four cups a day) had a 50% lower risk of developing Type 2 Diabetes.

-Scientists believe that drinking coffee keeps Diabetes at bay by helping the body to use insulin and ensuring the effective regulation of blood sugar.
+Scientists believe that drinking coffee prevents Diabetes by helping the body use insulin and ensuring the effective regulation of blood sugar.
 It is also thought to prevent tissue damage and battle inflammation.

-Although you may be drinking coffee for pleasure, it’s great to know that there are so many health benefits too!
+Although you may be drinking coffee for pleasure, it’s great to know that it has so many health benefits, too!

 References